Cobra (1986) – A Review

 A final confrontation between Cobra and the Night Slasher in a functioning hot steel mill ends with the Slasher being a cooked piece of beef.
 Stallone and Nielsen ride off into the sunset on a hog with a toe-tapping 80’s tune accompanying the closing credits.

 Cobra grew out of Stallone almost being cast in Beverly Hills Cop.
-He rewrote the script, extracted the humor from it and eventually pulled out.
-So, he took that script and Cobra was born.
+He rewrote the script, extracted the humor from it and eventually pulled out of the project leaving the door open for Eddie Murphy to star in one of the most popular films of the decade.
+Stallone took his abandoned Beverly Hills Cop script and Cobra was born.

 Rambo: First Blood Part II director George P. Cosmatos is credited as the director on Cobra, but there’s speculation that Stallone actually directed it.
 I believe there’s also rumors he did the directing on Rambo as well.
 I’m not sure what the real story is.
 Perhaps hardcore Stallone fans know the behind the scenes stories.